 If your company focuses on the customers and becomes customer-centric things should go well.
 After all, no company would be present if there were no customers.

-I’ll leave you with that in mind and hopefully, we’ll meet in a few days as publish fresh blog posts every few days!
+I’ll leave you with that in mind and hopefully, we’ll meet in a few days to publish fresh blog posts every few days!